Biography: Adolph F.A. Bandelier

 On August 20, 1880 Bandelier left St. Louis for New Mexico by rail.
 He did not have to endure the long pack mule trips of his predecessors, but he did need to “go native.”
-He dove head long into the desire to understand the and document the primitive native cultures of the Southwest.
+He dove head long into the desire to understand the cultures and document the primitive native people of the Southwest.

 The plans changed, however, when Lewis Morgan announced that he could not participate in the first expedition.
 Bandelier decided that he would go ahead without Morgan, though he had never been alone on such a trip.
 Bandelier and the rest of the research party departed as scheduled.

 Bandelier must have felt that he had a strong Morgan model to follow.
 At the time Bandelier was devoted to Morgan’s cultural theories.
 Some have said that he was a “blind disciple” of Morgan in the early years, as Bandelier tried to simplify his findings to fit the model.
-The oversimplified unity of Bandelier’s thinking tended to connect many forms of American Indian architecture, philosophy, and culture, but he was chasing a will-o-the-wisp.
+The oversimplified unity of Bandelier’s thinking tended to connect many forms of American Indian architecture, philosophy and culture, but he was chasing a will-o-the-wisp.

 Delighted as a child, he rushed here and there, exploring, collection pottery fragments, flint, and obsidian flakes, arrowheads and even samples of the adobe mud from between the stones of New Mexico ruins.
 These he shipped to Professor Putnam at Harvard with little rhyme or reason.